letoram/cat9/HACKING.md

 and suggest tables provided as arguments to fit the command to provide.
 It is advised to keep this clean and have a 1 file to 1 command file system layout.

+This set can be activated by running 'builtin myset'.
+It will be dynamically loaded each time, and failure to load will revert to the default set.

+Jobs spawned will remember the set of builtins used, so switching a job context (> #0) will activate that set without dynamically reloading it.

 Views
 =====